Silk industry in Cheshire: The silk-throwing process

-Silk throwing was originally a hand process relying on a turning a wheel (the gate) that twisted four threads while a helper, who would be a child, ran the length of a shade, hooked the threads on stationary pins (the cross) and ran back to start the process again.
-The shade would be a between 23 and 32 m long.
+Silk throwing was originally a hand process relying on turning a wheel (the gate) that twisted four threads while a helper, who would be a child, ran the length of a shade, hooked the threads on stationary pins (the cross) and ran back to start the process again.
+The shade would be between 23 and 32 m long.
 The process was described in detail to Lord Shaftesbury's Royal Commission of Inquiry into the Employment of Children in 1841:

 For twisting it is necessary to have what are designated shades which are buildings of at least 30 or 35 yards in length, of two or more rooms, rented separately by one, two or four men having one gate and a boy called a helper... the upper storey is generally occupied by children, young persons or grown women as 'piecers', 'winders' and 'doublers' attending to their reels and bobbins, driven by the exertions of one man...
 He (the boy) takes first a rod containing four bobbins of silk from the twister who stands at his gate or wheel, and having fastened the ends, runs to the 'cross' at the extreme end of the room, round which he passes the threads of each bobbin and returns to the 'gate'.
 He is despatched on a second expedition of the same kind, and returns as before, he then runs up to the cross and detaches the threads and comes to the roller.
 Supposing the master to make twelve rolls a day, the boy necessarily runs fourteen miles, and this is barefooted.

 In 1700, the Italians were the most technologically advanced throwsters in Europe and had developed two machines capable of winding the silk onto bobbins while putting a twist in the thread.
 They called the throwing machine a filatoio and the doubler a torcitoio.
 There is an illustration of a circular hand-powered throwing machine drawn in 1487 with 32 spindles.
 The first evidence of an externally powered filatoio comes from the thirteenth century, and the earliest illustration from around 1500.
 Filatorios and torcitoios contained parallel circular frames that revolved round each other on a central axis.
 The speed of the relative rotation determined the twist.
 Silk would only cooperate in the process if the temperature and humidity were high; in Italy the temperature was elevated by sunlight but in Derby the mill had to be heated, and the heat evenly distributed.

 In East Cheshire only two mills are known with certainty to have been built to house Italian-style circular throwing machines, the Old Mill at Congleton and the Button Mill, Macclesfield.
 By 1820, throwing was done using rectangular frames, manufactured from cast iron, and powered by belts from line shafts.